isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 **Diving into Fort Canning Service Reservoir**

+If you would like to know more about this near century-old service reservoir including what lies beneath, watch this video for an exclusive peek and see how it has stood the test of time.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h9WnPJ_6B88" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>